Meet the Bee: dance, pollination, intelligence, web-links

 The bee dance is ‘the second most complex language in the world’ (Prof. James Gould).
-It shows direction, distance, and quality of flowers — all this in the darkness of the hive!
+A bee can communicate direction, distance, and quality of flowers — and all in the darkness of the hive!
 Bees are the only other creature we know of with a language of symbols.
-The bee dance language explained — download pdf.
+Bee dance-language explained (pdf).

 Bees build a honeycomb with their feet and mouths; perfect wax hexagons sloping at exactly 13˚ so the honey stays in.